Royal Flush Havanese Puppy Care and Training

 Havanese Puppies have a tremendous amount of energy and natural curiosity, and they love to explore the world around them.
 This is part of what makes them so much fun, but it can also lead them into harmful situations.
 Before you bring your new puppy home, make sure you survey your home for potential dangers.
 In many ways, making your home safe for a puppy is similar to making your home safe for a toddler.
 The following tips are designed to help you keep your puppy safe.
 Many of the following warnings apply for adult dogs as well:

-- Know which plants are toxic (see our article, Plants Which Are Potentially Poisonous) and place them out of reach, or replace them with nontoxic plants.
+- Know which plants are toxic and place them out of reach, or replace them with nontoxic plants.
 Toxic plants commonly found indoors include dieffenbachia, azalea, Calla lily, and philodendron.

 - Keep all medications, including any dog supplements, in a safe area the puppy cannot access.
 Do not leave vitamins or other pills out on the kitchen counter or table.
 A determined chewer can make short work of a plastic container.
 Puppies are surprisingly quick at pulling things off of end tables or other low surfaces.